Antonyeaster/brick-connect-react/README.md

 * Maintain my logged in status until I choose to log out so that my user experience is not compromised
 * View other users avatar so that I can easily identify that particular profile user
 * Create posts so that I can share my images with the rest of the community
+* Delete my posts so that remove any posts I don't want to display
 * View the post detail so that I can learn more about the post
 * Like or remove my like from a post so that I can express my liking of the post or remove the like if I choose to do so
 * View the most recent posts ordered by created first from top to bottom so that I can quickly be up to date with all the new posts